 Freedom of speech has risen to the forefront of many discussions around universities recently, and we’re excited to update you on some of the work your Students’ Guild has been doing to ensure we’re leading the way with widening debate.
-We’ve drafted an updated policy and framework which takes account of the digital world we’re in, and incorporates the brilliant work of your President, Sunday Blake, in the sector-wide conversation about updating codes of practice.
+Following your feedback and suggestions we’ve created new updated policy and framework which takes account of the digital world we’re in, and incorporates the brilliant work of your President, Sunday Blake, in the sector-wide conversation about updating codes of practice.

 Why are we doing this?

-Three weeks ago, we launched a review of our Digital Event Protocols and External Speaker Policy – this was to make sure that the policy would work for the whole community, particularly with the increased reliance on digital events.
+Earlier this year, we launched a review of our Digital Event Protocols and External Speaker Policy – this was to make sure that the policy would work for the whole community, particularly with the increased reliance on digital events.
 We’d once again like to thank all our societies and students for their patience throughout this review.
-No events have been cancelled, and only a few were postponed in agreement with the societies affected.
-They were postponed because risk assessment templates that were being used for events did not take account of the digital delivery mode; they were for events held in spaces on campus.
-We had concerns for the safety and welfare of our members who had not mitigated the risks associated with online events, such as zoom-bombing and online harassment.

 We’ve worked with student groups who have regularly encountered issues with processes, and we believe we’ve developed a flexible and supportive framework that promotes and protects the right to freedom of expression, whilst also helping to ensure activity does not interfere with or deprive other people of their rights in accordance with all relevant legislation, both for online and in-person events.

 What does the new policy include?

 - Our commitment to Freedom of Expression

 - An extraordinary external speaker approval procedure

 - Comprehensive training for groups, around Freedom of Expression, the External Speaker Framework, and speaker discussion Forum to empower and support students in running these types of events